 Star Citizen Controversy

-As mentioned before, there is never a loss of controversy surrounding this game as years go by.
-The most recent concerns are a seeming lack of content, poor optimization, as well as a plethora of transactions that trade in-game goods for actual currency.
+As mentioned before, there is never a loss of controversy surrounding this game as the years go by.
+The most recent concerns are a seeming lack of content, poor optimization, as well as a range of transactions that trade in-game goods for actual currency.

 The former two issues are somewhat understandable, considering that the game is still in its alpha stage and that developers are still working on adding new content to the game and optimizing it.
 Nonetheless, that doesn’t change the fact that the Alpha 3.0 version of the game has very little profundity to offer in regards to actual gameplay, and after all these years of development.

-On another note, the developers are offering early access to in-game items at downright ludicrous prices.
-The latest and most standout example of this is the “Legatus Pack” that offers upwards of a hundred in-game ships and even more pieces of gear at a price of $27,000.
+On another note, the developers are offering early access to in-game items at downright ridiculous prices.
+The latest and most standout example of this is the “Legatus Pack” that offers upwards of a hundred in-game ships and even more pieces of gear for $27,000.
 Let that sink in.